fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

+This cheatsheet glances over some of the common syntax of [F# 3.0](http://research.microsoft.com/en-us/um/cambridge/projects/fsharp/manual/spec.html).
+If you have any comments, corrections or suggested additions, please open an issue or send a pull request to [https://github.com/dungpa/fsharp-cheatsheet](https://github.com/dungpa/fsharp-cheatsheet).

 Comments
 --------
 Block comments are placed between `(*` and `*)`.
 Line comments start from `//` and continue until the end of the line.